 - thoughts of self-harm or suicide

-Obsessive compulsive disorder (OCD) is an anxiety disorder that’s characterized by obsessive thoughts and compulsive behavior.
+Obsessive-compulsive disorder (OCD) is an anxiety disorder involving obsessive thoughts and compulsive behavior.
 A person with OCD has unwanted, disturbing thoughts, urges, or images that drive them to do something repetitively.

 For example, they may perform certain rituals, such as counting to a number or repeating a word or phrase, because of an irrational belief that something bad will happen if they don’t.

-Anger may result from frustration with your inability to prevent obsessive thoughts and compulsive behaviors, or from having someone or something interfere with your ability to carry out a ritual.
+Anger may come from frustration from not being able to prevent obsessive thoughts and compulsive behaviors or from having someone or something interfere with your ability to carry out a ritual.

-Alcohol abuse, or alcoholism, refers to consuming too much alcohol at once or regularly.
+Alcohol misuse refers to consuming too much alcohol at once or regularly.

-Alcohol impairs your ability to think clearly and make rational decisions.
-It affects your impulse control and can make it harder for you to control your emotions.
+Alcohol reduces your ability to think clearly and make rational decisions.
+It affects your impulse control and can make it harder for you to manage your emotions.

 Attention deficit hyperactivity disorder

 Symptoms usually start in early childhood and continue throughout a person’s life.
-Some people are not diagnosed until adulthood, which is sometimes referred to as adult ADHD.
+Some people do not receive a diagnosis until adulthood, which is sometimes referred to as adult ADHD.